xebiarohan/Docker/README.md

 	docker logs {container-id}
  8. Stopping a container :
 	docker kill {container-id} / docker stop {container-id}

+	Difference between docker kill and docker stop :
+	In docker stop system sends SIGTERM signals, which may takes some time to stop the container, while in case of kill command SIGKILL signal is sent, which kills the process immediately.
+	In case of stop command if it doesnot stop in 10 sec , it will automatically calls the docker kill command.

- 9. Execute an additional command in a container : docker exec -it {container-id} {command}
+ 9. Execute an additional command in a container :

+	docker exec -it {container-id} {command}
- 10. Getting shell or terminal access in container : docker exec -it {container-id} sh
+ 10. Getting shell or terminal access in container :

+	docker exec -it {container-id} sh
  11. Creating and running a container from an image : docker run  -it {imageName} sh